 The research shows that IT decision-makers are heavily focused on the satisfaction of employees as their internal customer.
-However, it is unsurprising that risk reductions are very high security priorities for organisations.
+However, it is unsurprising that risk reduction is a high security priority for organisations.
 With the topic dominating board level discussions, risk reduction scored higher than driving growth for Middle Eastern organisations - a fascinating statistic indicative of a challenging economic landscape.